Old Church Rooms

 There are numerous voluntary organisations and charity groups – drama, music, scouts, cubs, guides, brownies, PTAs, all meeting in local village halls.
 Radyr Woods provides a nature reserve for wildlife, adjoining what was the historic railway sidings.
 A dolomite quarry, situated just North of the village, has minimal impact on community life.

 The village has a population of almost 6500 people and has new developments at Radyr Gardens, Parc Radur and Radyr Sidings.
-Each year we hold a two week Festival with over 40 different events raising funds for nominated charities.
-The Armistice Day Parade at the Centataph is always well supported by local residents.
+Each year we hold a two-week Festival in May, with over 40 different events raising funds for nominated charities.
+The Armistice Day Parade at the Cenotaph is always well supported by local residents.